boundary-conditions/hello-world/README.md

 The first thing I have learned is how to use git to track changes to my work.
 In this case, I have cloned this repository to my macbook and am editing this file.

-This is my first change on a new branch.
+This is my second change.
+I deleted my first change.